David-OConnor/stm32-hal/README.md

 with bluetooth, use this HAL in conjuction with with [@eupn](https://github.com/eupn)'s [stm32wb55](https://github.com/eupn/stm32wb55) bluetooth library.

-STM32WL radio support is WIP, and will be provided through interaction withnewAM's [stm32wl-hal](https://github.com/newAM/stm32wl-hal) library.
+STM32WL radio support is WIP, and will be provided through interaction with newAM's [stm32wl-hal](https://github.com/newAM/stm32wl-hal) library.